jpreecedev/developerhandbook/src/pages/react-redux-babel-jest-webpack-starter-template/index.md

 That is about it.
 Everything you need to get started.

+I primarily am a front-end developer, and most new projects I start, or projects I work on, use React, a state management system, and a router.

 ## The fastest way to get started

 To use this starter project, run the following commands;